-Project: Assessing the risks to groundwater contamination from unconventional gas development in the UK under uncertainty
+PhD Thesis: Developing a risk assessment model using fuzzy logic to assess groundwater contamination from unconventional gas development in the UK

 Supervisors: Professors Akbar Javadi and Zoran Kapelan

 Hydraulic fracturing is a viable method for extracting a wealth of natural gas from shale rock and has recently begun production in the UK.
 The process took off in the US but brought with it controversial debates over environmental protection.
 To feel confident in applying this technique to an apprehensive population in the UK, it is important to consider the science and engineering involved in the process.
 This project focuses on assessing the risks to groundwater contamination to help determine if the process is sufficient for use in the UK, and if so in which areas will this be most successful and least damaging to our environment.

 The project highlights the potential contaminant pathways for gas reaching aquifers during the stages of an active well’s life.
 These pathways are developed from conceptual models and will be quantified using event tree analysis.
 Quantifying the branches of the event trees includes failure probability values from the literature, fuzzy logic inputs for geological and well construction properties and fuzzy fault tree analysis which utilises expert opinions.
 Currently fuzzy fault trees are being developed to understand cement failure in a gas well over time.
 The event tree branches leading to contamination will be quantified to obtain a probability of contamination.
 The fuzzy logic inputs can be changed by the end-user to see how the probability could change depending on geological conditions, well construction and abandonment procedures.
 The risk model is built and validated using well data from British Columbia, Canada but discussions on how this can be applied to a UK context will be important.